 - 1. Apply your regular brakes, but don't shift into PARK (P) yet, or into gear for a manual transmission. - 2.
 Have someone place chocks under the trailer wheels. - 3.
-When the wheel chocks are in place, release the regular brakes.
-Then apply your parking brakes until the chocks absorb the load. - 4.
+When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - 4.
 Reapply the regular brakes.
-Then apply your parking brake and then shift to PARK(P) or REVERSE (R) for a manual transmission. - 5.
+Then apply your parking brake and then shift to PARK (P) or REVERSE (R) for a manual transmission. - 5.
 Release the regular brakes.